 36) Cavina E.(2017) ,Bucchi R.,Bianchi D.,Giovanetti G.,Feligetti V.,Giannerini S.,Bececco L –La Migrazione autunnale del Colombaccio ( Columba palumbus) in Italia –MONOGRAPH pp 1- 288 Ed.Aracne Editrice –Roma – 2017 http.//www.aracneeditrice.it

-37) Enrico Cavina, (2017), Denis Bianchi, Vasco Feligetti, Graziano Giovanetti and Rinaldo Bucchi (2017)- Monitoring the 2017 Autumn Migration of the Woodpigeon (Columba palumbus ) : Take-off decision making and forecasting . http://www.scienceheresy.com/ornithologyheresy/Woodpigeons.pdf-https://journal.ilcolombaccio.it/ijwr-vol-1-2018-papers-short-comunications/
+37) Enrico Cavina, (2017), Denis Bianchi, Vasco Feligetti, Graziano Giovanetti and Rinaldo Bucchi (2017)- Monitoring the 2017 Autumn Migration of the Woodpigeon (Columba palumbus ) : Take-off decision making and forecasting . http://www.scienceheresy.com/ornithologyheresy/Woodpigeons.pdf-http://journal.ilcolombaccio.it/ijwr-vol-1-2018-papers-short-comunications/

 38) Cavina E. – (2017)- The Para-Tympanic organ of Vitali : Research’s failure orchallenge ? http://www.scienceheresy.com/ornithologyheresy/VitaliPTO.pdf